WokLibCodeClub/.github/profile/README.md

 We finished our quick introduction to Python coding by coding a simple game called *Catch the ball*.

 Here are some useful links for the four sessions of this short course.

-*Previous weeks in the introduction to Python series*

-Here are links to code which we wrote during the first three weeks of this course:

 **Week 1**